kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module7-inventory.md

 1. Navigate and open the desired collection runner through the following:
    1. Within Postman click on the collection shortcut in the sidebar
-   2. Hover over the collection `DNE LAB 1.4 - Device Inventory Student`
+   2. Hover over the collection `DNA Center API LAB 401 - Device Inventory`
    3. Click the `Run Collection` submenu option
       ![json](./images/Postman-Collection-DeviceInventory.png?raw=true "Import JSON")
 2. To run the collection do the following:
    1. Locate the sub-components of the `Runner`
    2. Select the `Save Responses` option as we will need the output
-   3. Click  the `Run DNE LAB 1.4 - Device Inventory Student` button
+   3. Click  the `DNA Center API LAB 401 - Device Inventory` button
       ![json](./images/Postman-Collection-DeviceInventory-Runner.png?raw=true "Import JSON")
 3. The following summary will slowly appear as the collection is processed
    ![json](./images/Postman-Collection-DeviceInventory-Summary.png?raw=true "Import JSON")
+4. Under `Test\Results` a summary of all the devices will be listed.
-4. To view the results do the following:
+5. To view the results do the following:
    1. Click the `Console` option at the bottom of postman
    2. Select the `Popout Window` option as we will need the output
    3. Expand the Get request that begins `GET https://198.18.129.100/api/v1/network-device`
    4. Within the `Response Body` click the `Popout Window` option
       ![json](./images/Postman-Collection-DeviceInventory-Console.png?raw=true "Import JSON")
-5. The following results will appear in a text window allowing for copy to export or to use the file save options
+6. The following results will appear in a text window allowing for copy to export or to use the file save options
    ![json](./images/Postman-Collection-DeviceInventory-Export.png?raw=true "Import JSON")